akabekobeko/npm-wpxml2md/README.md

-                  "no-gfm" is to disable the GitHub Flavored Markdown "no-melink" is to disable the Markdown Extra link on header "metadata" is to enable output article metadata "image" is to enable download a linked images from article
+                  "no-gfm" is to disable the GitHub Flavored Markdown "no-melink" is to disable the Markdown Extra link on header "metadata" is to enable output article metadata "image" is to enable download and replace link syntaxes a linked images from article

     -r, --report  Display the process reports.
                   Default is disable.